Daayushee45/PowerBI-HousingDataset_Project/README.md

 ---

-## ❓ Key Questions (KPIs)
-- Which regions contribute the highest total sales?
-- How have median sales prices changed across regions?
-- What is the relationship between offer price and purchase price?
-- How does YOY sales growth vary across different sales types?
-- Which house types show the highest inflation, interest, and yield values?
-- How do sqm and sqm_price vary across property categories?

----

 ## ⭐ Features
 - Clean & visually appealing multi-page dashboard
 - Sales and pricing analysis by region, house type & sales type